 This variety produces flowers that are typically bright yellow, although some cultivars produce reddish ones.
 The shrub’s leaves turn yellow in the fall.
 Popular varieties include Little Suzie and Harvest Moon.

 Intensely fragrant with crooked stems and an open crown, this shrub’s flowers range in color from yellow to dark red.
-The petals roll up on cold days.
 Most noteworthy cultivars include Autumn Embers, Lombart’s Weeping and Sandra.

 Less hardy than the other witch hazel varieties, Hamamelis japonica can’t handle extremes in cold weather.
 In its native Japan, the shrub’s pale yellow, red and purple flowers are prized in tea ceremonies.

-Considered the most fragrant of all the witch hazel varieties, Hamamelis mollis‘ rich yellow flowers with elongated petals are larger than those of other species and have less of a twist.
+Considered the most fragrant of all the witch hazel varieties, this plant’s’ rich yellow flowers are larger than other species’.
+They also have less of a twist.
 Outstanding cultivars include Goldcrest, Crimson Gold and Superba.

 WITCH HAZEL CARE

-Although witch hazels tolerate a range of light levels, they flower best in full sun.
-That being said, they do just fine in dappled shade.
-The most important thing is to give them well-drained, loamy, acidic soil.
+Witch hazels tolerate a range of light levels, but they flower best in full sun.
+That being said, I know from experience that they do just fine in dappled shade.
+The key is to plant them in well-drained, loamy, acidic soil.
 Most species also need a chilling period of at least two months with temperatures below 45 degrees to ensure flowering.